 What Is PGT for Sex Selection?

 Even though each pregnancy has a 50% chance to be male and a 50% change to be female, some families have more children of one sex.
-Using the technologies developed for preimplantation genetic testing (PGT), our scientists can select the embryo of the desired sex before implantation.
-At GIVF Fertility, we offer this technology to patients who may have reasons such as sex-related inherited genetic conditions or underrepresented sex in the children they already have.
+Using the technologies developed for preimplantation genetic testing (PGT), scientists can select the embryo of the desired sex before implantation.
+This technology may be offered to patients who may have reasons, such as sex-related inherited genetic conditions or underrepresented sex, in the children they already have.
 This program is also referred to as Family Balancing.
 PGT for sex selection provides a nearly 100% accuracy rate if pregnancy is achieved.

 How Is Sex Selection Achieved?